 Edit its properties as desired.
 You can modify the description, and add or remove IP addresses.

 The IP pool name is not editable.
 If you want to modify it, you need to delete the IP pool and create another one with the name of your choice.

 Proceed with extra care when considering deleting an IP, as this will put additionnal load on the other IPs and may have severe impacts on your deliverability.
 In case of any doubt, contact a deliverability expert.

 Save your changes.

 The update is effective immediately or asynchronously, depending on the IP pool being associated to a channel surface or not:

 When creating a channel surface, if you select an IP pool which is under edition (Processing status) and has never been associated with the subdomain selected for that surface, you cannot proceed with surface creation.
 Learn more

 To check the IP pool update status, click the More actions button and select Recent updates.

 Once an IP Pool is updated successfully, you may have to wait:

 You can also use the Delete button to delete an IP pool.
-Note that you cannot delete an IP pool that has been associated to a message preset.
+Note that you cannot delete an IP pool that has been associated to a channel surface.